Parth0124/Stats-Project/README.md

 - **Random Forest Regressor**
 - **XGBoost Regressor**

 The above algorithms were utilized to train and test models using two kinds of datasets.
-One dataset that didn't had PCA done and another dataset that had PCA done on it and only 2 principal components capturing maximum variance are selected.
+One dataset that didn't had PCA done and another dataset that had PCA done on it and only 2 principal components capturing maximum variance were selected.

 ## Visualization
 Visualizations are created using `matplotlib` and `seaborn` to explore correlations between features and identify patterns in the data.
 A heatmap of correlations is included, along with scatter plots for feature relationships.